AmberAntSoftware/SDL2_2D_Codebase/README.md

 RES_drawLine(x1,y1,x2,y2)
 ```

-Images -- Must be an XtraTexture container to use these [texture functions not yet implemented]
+Images -- Must be a TEX_XtraTexture container to use these [texture functions are mirrored]
 ```
 //draws the image at the location with native resolution void RES_drawImageAt(img, x, y);